 - A specialist therapeutic team that will work together with families to nurture and support a child’s emotional, social, physical and academic development.

-Gesher School follows the National Curriculum which is differentiated to meet the needs of the cohort and the individual children within that.
+Gesher School follows the National Curriculum which is differentiated to meet the needs of each learner.
 This tailored approach gives children the opportunity to be taught in line with their individual learning styles, giving them further opportunities to be successful, thus promoting self-esteem and self-confidence.
 Teachers use motivating, forward-thinking and creative ways to give children real life opportunities to encourage them to become active learners.
 All children have regularly reviewed individual educational and therapy targets with specific goals and outcomes.
 Where relevant and appropriate, children will have opportunities for integration with mainstream peers.
-Extra-curricular activities are also available across the school (e.g. breakfast club and drama club).
+Extra-curricular activities are also available across the school (e.g. breakfast club, drama club and a range of lunchtime clubs).

 All children work extensively on Communication Skills covering receptive and expressive language to enable them to interact and engage with the wider school environment; social skills and peer interactions form a prominent part of the school experience.
 We also believe that all children need time to play and time to be themselves; the creative arts, particularly drama, music and art, allow for children’s creative and imaginative expression to take place.
 Every child deserves a childhood and we aim to ensure that Gesher is a school that balances these core aspects alongside a strong academic foundation.